HCIILAB/SCUT-FBP5500-Database-Release/README.md

 ## 4 Resources of Trained Models

 We release the codes of feed-forward implementation and several CNN models (like AlexNet, ResNet-18, ResNeXt-50) that were trained by the data of 'train_1.txt'.
 Please refer to the 'trained_models' folder for more details.
-The trained models can be downloaded through the following links:
+The trained models (Size = 322MB) can be downloaded through the following links:
 * Download link1 (faster for people in China):

   https://pan.baidu.com/s/1byWe21ATKnpGarKY5feg1g> (PASSWORD：owgm; Zip PASSWORD: 12345)